emilsw/ew/index.md

 ### Every day that passes you by is a day of lost potential revenue. ###

-Last month, a healthy number of your visitors were perfectly ready to buy from you but for some reason they didn’t.
+A healthy number of your visitors are perfectly ready to buy from you but for some reason they won't do it.

-And this month, approximately the same amount of visitors (or even more) won’t buy either.
+Tommorow, approximately the same amount of visitors (or even more) won’t buy either.

+This happens every day....

 Think about how many sales you lose this way on a yearly basis.
 [People are losing millions](https://medium.com/@jasonfried/how-we-lost-and-found-millions-by-not-a-b-testing-e70f27dd783e)